n8n-io/n8n-docs/docs/doc2/table-extraction/advanced-settings.md

 ![](/_images/doc2/advanced-settings_2.png){ loading=lazy }

-## These functionalities are available in general settings:
+## These functionalities are available in "Settings":

 #### Header row count